 ACTIVITY

 The Podlasie Opera and Philharmonic strives to reach a broad audience.
-To this end, the repertoire proper is accompanied by various other activities, such as the International Book Fair, the Long Night of Museums, meet-the-author or meet-the-artist meetings as well as The Phantom of the Opera Fans Convention.
+To this end, the repertoire proper is accompanied by various other activities, such as the International Senior Citizens’ Day, the International Book Fair, the Long Night of Museums, meet-the-author or meet-the-artist meetings.

 The building additionally serves as an attractive exhibition space, fit for the presentation of various types of artworks.
 The exhibition programme is consistently structured around music and opera.
 However, since operatic theatre itself is a synthesis of many genres, our intention was to present a universal panorama of arts and culture.
 Apart from exhibitions of opera posters, artists’ fans and other valuable theatrical memorabilia, costumes and collections of music instruments, our visitors had the opportunity to admire works by renowned painters (Rafał Olbiński, Franciszek Starowieyski, Nikifor) and the multi-cultural heritage of the Podlasie region.
 Last but not least, the Podlasie Opera and Philharmonic takes pride in presenting Polish fine art photography.
-Our Gallery of Photography series has so far featured works by such eminent artists as Edward Hartwig, Wojciech Plewiński, Tadeusz Rolke, Chris Niedenthal and Tomek Sikora.
+Our Gallery of Photography series has so far featured works by such eminent artists as Edward Hartwig, Wojciech Plewiński, Tadeusz Rolke, Chris Niedenthal and Tomek Sikora, Michał Heller or the creators of the Interphoto festiwal.

 Stanisław Skrowaczewski